-A number of eligible RBHS members are provided with an Employer Health Benefit by the Reserve Bank under the terms of a Deed which expires on 1 April 2021.
-The Board recently agreed a new five year Deed with the Reserve Bank of Australia (RBA) of which the key terms remain unchanged from the existing Deed that was agreed in 2015.
+A number of eligible RBHS members are provided with an Employer Health Benefit by the Reserve Bank under the terms of a Deed which expires on 1 April 2026.
+The Deed also provides that the parties may agree to enter into a new arrangement beyond 1 April 2026.